-Beginning 2015-2016, students will be charged a \$150 graduation fee to cover the student's cap, gown, stole, diploma and cover, baccalaureate, Grad Finale and commencement.
+Students will be charged a \$150 graduation fee.
 The fee will be charged to the student account for the semester or term the student intends to graduate and/or participate in commencement.
+Graduation fees cover all aspects of the graduation and the degree conferral process and are required regardless of each student's participation in the commencement ceremony.